scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 can use to compile and test their projects faster without being tied to their stock build tool.

+We started this project after the feedback we got from this tweet, in which some of you encouraged us to work on compiler/build performance:

+<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">
+If the Scala Center had 1 engineer free for 1 month what is the most meaningful thing we could do to help your day-to-day Scala development?
+</p>&mdash; Scala (@scala_lang) <a href="https://twitter.com/scala_lang/status/928242963091808256">8th November 2017</a></blockquote><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## What is bloop?

 Bloop is a command-line tool for fast edit/compile/test workflows.
-Its primary goal is to compile and test your project as fast as possible, offering a snappy developer experience.
+Its primary goal is to compile and test your project faster than your stock build tool, offering a snappy developer experience.

 ## Why `bloop`?